-Human Studies: If human subjects or human biological samples will be used, provide a plan for recruitment of subjects or acquisition of samples that will meet the time constraints of this mechanism.
+If vertebrate animals will be used, provide an outline of the appropriate protocols that will be followed.
+If human subjects or human biological samples will be used, provide a plan for recruitment of subjects or acquisition of samples that will meet the time constraints of this award mechanism.

-10.3.8.
+12.3.10.
 Publications/References